-Course Canceled SS 283 GRASSROOTS: PARTICIPATORY APPROACHES TO URBAN COMMUNITY DEVELOPMENT Myrna Breitbart
+Course Canceled SS 283 WORKING FORM THE GRASSROOTS: PARTICIPATORY APPROACHES New Course TO URBAN COMMUNITY DEVELOPMENT Myrna Breitbart

-New Course SUBJECTIVITY Kimberly Chang
+New Course SS 285 GLOBALIZATION AND SUBJECTIVITY Kimberly Chang

 Globalization has become the buzzword of the new millenium.
 Everywhere one turns, one hears talk of a "global society," "global culture," and the "global person."
 Indeed, globalization has become a new paradigm for how we think about ourselves and our identities and relations to others and the communities we live in.
-But what does globalization mean The course is intended for students and to whom?
+But what does globalization mean and to whom?
 Who are the subjects of globalization?
 How does the subjective experience of living and working in a globalizing world differ across geographies, nationalities, ethnicities, classes and genders?
 What kinds of contradictions, conflicts and choices does globalization pose for individuals in their everyday lives?
 And how do people respond to, participate in, or resist the daily demands of global life?
 We will explore these questions in this course through readings, discussions, and most importantly, experiential study of local-global connections in our immediate communities.